 Understanding Competent, Qualified and Certified Persons!

-In the crane industry we hear the terms competent, qualified and certified.
-Sometimes used almost interchangeably.
+In the crane industry we often hear the terms competent, qualified and certified.
+Sometimes they are used almost interchangeably.
 However, they have very different implications.

-OSHA 29 CFR 1926.1400 requires riggers and signalpersons to be qualified persons.
-Certification for these employees is still optional, but recommended.
-Crane operators working in construction must be qualified or certified, but by November 10, 2014 all crane operators working in construction must be certified.
+OSHA 29 CFR 1926.1400 (subpart cc) requires riggers and signalpersons to be qualified persons.
+Certification for these employees is optional.
+Crane operators currently working in construction must be qualified or certified, but by November 10, 2018 all crane operators working in construction must be certified.
+Crane operators not working in construction, must be qualified, but certification is not required.

 Crane Industry Defines Competent, Qualified and Certified Persons